 CRP or C-reactive protein is present in the blood.
 CRP is an indicator of inflammation.
 Thus, if there is a high level of CRP, it signifies that there are some inflammation and infection.
-High CRP value is a risk factor for cardiac diseases.
+A high CRP value is a risk factor for cardiac diseases.

-How often you should go to your health care specialist for heart check-up depends on health care guidelines.
+How often you should go to your health care specialist for a heart check-up depends on health care guidelines.
 Heart screening is generally recommended for everyone over the age of 20 years.
 However, the frequency of screening depends more on an individual’s risk factors and diagnosis.
 As a general recommendation by the American Heart Association, if the average blood pressure of a person is less than 120/80 mmHg, he/she should be screened for cardiovascular abnormalities every two years.
-Moreover, for normal risk patients, recommendations are to measure cholesterol levels every four to six years.
-Blood glucose levels are recommended to be measured at least every three years according to the American Heart Association.
-According to various research reports, CRP levels should be monitored for patients who have 10 to 20% risk of having a heart attack.
+Moreover, for normal-risk patients, recommendations are to measure cholesterol levels every four to six years.
+Blood glucose levels are recommended to be measured at least every three years.
+According to various research reports, CRP levels should be monitored for patients who have a 10 to 20% risk of having a heart attack.

 When is Electrocardiogram (ECG) Required?

-ECG or Electrocardiogram measures the activity of the heart at rest position.
-It provides practitioners with a clear picture of heart rate and rhythm of the heart.
-If there is enlargement of the heart (hypertrophy) due to high blood pressure, it is identified using ECG.
-One needs an ECG test if he has risk factors for heart diseases.
+An ECG or electrocardiogram measures the activity of the heart at rest.
+It provides practitioners with a clear picture of the heart rate and rhythm of the heart.
+If there is an enlargement of the heart (hypertrophy) due to high blood pressure, it is identified using an ECG.
+One needs an ECG test if he has risk factors for heart disease.
 Risk factors include hypertension, palpitations, chest pain, etc.

 How can You Protect Your Heart?

 If you have one or two risk factors for developing heart disease in the future, you need to take care of your health and lifestyle to protect yourself from future heart ailments.
-Following measures can help in this regard:
+The following measures can help in this regard: